harry-sunhao/CMPT354Project/README.md

 1.

-2. Add comment (working on this now)
+2. Add comment (working on this now) // cant get it to work properly T-T

 3. Add rate